JackDallas/SonarrTorrentCleaner/README.md

+# Abandoned: Sorry I don't use a setup that needs this anymore, if anyone want's to start a fork let me know I'll link it here

 # Sonarr Torrent Cleaner

 Simple executable to remove torrents and optionally blacklist them from Sonarr if they haven't progressed in a set time period